Socratic problem: Scholarly analysis

-The German classical scholar Friedrich Schleiermacher addressed the "Socratic problem" in his essay "The Worth of Socrates as a Philosopher".
+The German classical scholar Friedrich Schleiermacher addressed the "Socratic problem" in his essay "The Worth of Socrates as a Philosopher" (published in 1818).
 Schleiermacher maintained that the two dialogues Apology and Crito are purely Socratic.
 They were, therefore, accurate historical portrayals of the real man, and hence history and not Platonic philosophy at all.
 All of the other dialogues that Schleiermacher accepted as genuine he considered to be integrally bound together and consistent in their Platonism.
 Their consistency is related to the three phases of Plato's development: